hengchu/fuzzi-model/Overview.md

 A better alternative is to publish these statistics by adding a certain amount of noise, so that this process is differentially private.

+The easiest way to reproduce the following steps is to first launch a ghci Haskell interpreter session by:

+1. multiplex the docker shell with `tmux` or `screen`
+2. in one of the sessions, launch up a Haskell interpreter `ghci` instance with `stack ghci`
+3. in another session, edit the file `src/Data/Fuzzi/Examples.hs`
+4. to load the edited content into the interpreter, type the command `:r` in the `ghci` session

+Note that the `src/Data/Fuzzi/Examples.hs` already contains all the definitions introduced below.

 We model this problem using FuzzDP.
 First, we define the criteria of passing the exam.
 Let's say the passing grade is 60/100.
 ```haskell